-In order for a monthly Investment Instruction to be processed, your Investment form must to be sent In order for a monthly investment instruction to be processed, your investment form must to be sent before 12h00 on the 2nd last business day of the month ("Cut off place") for your investment application to be processed on the 1st business day of the following month.
-Your funds need to be reflecting in our bank account before 12h00 ("Cut off") on the 1st business day of the proceeding month and proof of payment sent to ollentservices@realfin.co.za.
-Any funds received after the Cut off shall be retained by the Manager in a separate account and shall be invested (together with any interest which has accrued thereon) on the next available Investment Date.
+In order for a monthly Investment Instruction to be processed, your Investment form must to be sent before 12h00 on the 2nd last business day of the month ("Cut Off Date") for your Investment application to be processed on the 1st business day of the following month.
+Your funds need to be reflecting in our bank account before 12h00 ("Cut off") on the 1st business day of the proceeding month and proof of payment sent to clientservices@realfin.co.za.
+Any funds received after the Cut Off shall be retained by the Manager in a separate account and shall be invested (together with any interest which has accrued thereon) on the next available Investment Date.